Get tasty recipes delivered to your inbox! Sign up now

 Mixing the dough: Scrap the sides of the bowl occasionally with a rubber spatula to ensure all ingredients are incorporated.

 Water: Because each flour is different, stored differently, and has different absorption capacities, the amount of liquid will almost always change.
 Even if you always use the same flour, it may be that the flour will absorb more liquid on different days.
-So, start with half a cup of water and add as needed gradually.
+So, start with half a cup of water and gradually add as needed.
 The dough should be very soft but not sticky.
 Dough lacking in liquid will be stiffer and less comfortable to work with.

 Checking the dough internal temperature: In the oven, due to its distinctive shape, the outer layer of the dough tends to brown rapidly, potentially giving a misleading impression of doneness.
 Relying solely on visual cues may result in an under-cooked interior.
 Therefore, the internal temperature serves as a more precise and reliable indicator of the bread’s readiness.
 This practice ensures that the Challah is thoroughly baked.
 The internal temperature should be in the range of 190-210°F (87-99°C).